eamiddlebrook/OrthoPhyl/README.md

 + DONE: add assembly filtering, now very incomplete assemblies will be used, so the number of strict single copy orthologs could be drastically reduced (maybe to zero).
 Filtering done with gather_filter_asm
 + DONE: Quantify phylogenetic info per gene (https://github.com/dportik/Alignment_Assessment.git)
 + Check genome assembly file not empty at start of Main pipeline....will crash pipe at Orthofinder run.
 This happened because of a file transfer mishap for me :(
++ All ow users to submit pre-annotated assemblies.
+This will open up OrthoPhyl to all taxa (after making sure all software is compatable with alternative codon tables)
 + Test evolutionary models of genes with ete3.
 Then test GO enrichment, AMR, Virulence genes
 + Look at tree wide paralog numbers.
 Do GO analysis...
 + Identify HGT from Transcript alignments.
 HGTs specific to any group?